vishalsudhakar/neutronstars/README.md

 # Numerical Calculation of Mass and Radius for an EOS of Neutron Stars
-The library includes a 4th order Runga Kutta method to numerical solve the Relativistic Hydrodynamical Equations given an Equation of State.
+The library includes a 4th order Runga Kutta method to numerically solve the Relativistic Hydrodynamical Equations given an Equation of State.

 Following Oppenheimer & Volkoff (1939) and Chandrasekher (1957)